Call “911″ to report crimes, traffic accidents, fires or medical emergencies.

 That said, should you wish to alert the association to suspected criminal activity, email or call the Association management company (Kocal).
 They will address it on the next business day.

-If you need to call Universal Pro dispatch, the phone number is (916) 704-9056.
+If you need to call Capital Private Patrol, the dispatch phone number is (916) 447-8500, or (530) 672-8500.
 Dispatch is available 24 hours per day.
 However, officers will only be dispatched during the service hours of the property.

 Gate Operating Policy